Xyreo/Matrix-Bot/README.md

-"invite_link" - The link to invite the bot to a server "CF-Access-Client-Id" - The Cloudflare Access Client ID "CF-Access-Client-Secret" - The Cloudflare Access Client Secret
+"invite_link" - The link to invite the bot to a server "CF-Access-Client-Id" - The Cloudflare Access Client ID "CF-Access-Client-Secret" - The Cloudflare Access Client Secret "owner_ids" - List of user IDs that have admin permissions
 ```

+`sublist.txt` contains the list of subreddits that the bot has access to.
+Each subreddit should be on a new line.

 ### Running